andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 end
 ```

-- Ask class why its looping infinitely and how we can fix it.
+- Ask class why its looping infinitely and how we can fix it.(3m)
-- switch while with an until loop
+- switch while with an until loop(2m)